Social cue: Use of social cues during early childhood

 From a young age people are taught to use the social cues of others to gain insight about the world around them.
 There is also evidence that reliance on social cues is a naturally occurring tendency.

 Research has found that from birth, babies prefer infant directed speech over adult directed speech.
 At as young as 6 months old, babies prefer someone that has previously talked to them and who speaks their native language, over someone who speaks a foreign language.
-According to Guellai and Steri, at 9-weeks-old, babies fixate more on an adult's eye region when they are talking to them, than when they are silent and looking at them.
+According to Guellai and Steri, at 9 weeks old, babies fixate more on an adult's eye region when the adult is talking to them, than when the adult is silent and looking at them.
 Guellai and Steri concluded that at birth, babies are able to read two forms of social cues: eye gaze and voice.

-Children use social cues such as eye gaze and engaging facial expressions to understand adults' intentions while using different signs and symbols.
+When children use and interpret different signs and symbols to communicate with an adult, they use social cues such as eye gaze and engaging facial expressions to understand the adult's intentions.
 Leekam, Soloman and Teoh hypothesized that children would pay more attention to a task if the adult had an engaging facial expression.
 They tested their hypothesis on 2 and 3 year olds using three signs: a pointer finger, a replica and an arrow.
-After their first experiment their hypothesis was supported.
-They found that young children understood the reasons behind the symbol or sign with the presence of an engaging face.
-However, when no face was visible, performance significantly declined.
-Leekam et al. state that it is understandable that children understood the significance of the pointing sign due to their familiarity with it; children can comprehend the reference of pointing as early as 12 months.
-The researchers came to the conclusion that it is easier for children to identify an action carried out by a bare hand, as early as 7 months, than to understand the intent behind an action of a gloved hand.
-An important social cue that helps children when it comes to the function of a sign or symbol is that of an engaging face.
-During the difficult and unfamiliar tasks of the study, children looked for social cues more.
+Their first experiment supported their hypothesis.
+An important social cue that helps children comprehend the function and meaning of a sign or symbol is an engaging facial expression.
+During the difficult tasks of the study involving unfamiliar symbols, children looked more for social cues.
+They also found that young children understood the purpose behind the symbol or sign better in the presence of an engaging face.
+However, when no face was visible, performance on the tasks significantly declined, especially for tasks involving unfamiliar symbols and signs.
+Leekam et al. state that it is possible that children understood the significance of the pointing sign due to their familiarity with it; children as young as 12 months old begin to comprehend and use pointing as a gesture.
+The researchers concluded that it is easier for children as young as 7 months old to identify an action carried out by a bare hand than to understand the intent behind an action of a gloved hand.